Learning-from-the-curve/Guidelines-For-Contributors/README.md

 translate these to Markdown for release on the site.
 - All blogs/articles will be published on website.
 People can subscribe on the RSS feed, and we seek to reach out to organizations/outlets to take us up too.

+## 3. Other contributions

+Any help, collaboration and contribution is very much welcome.
+There is no need to only write up blogs or papers.
+If you want to contribute your skills by resolving issues in particular projects, proofread, or give feedback on models or really anything else, that is highly appreciated.
+If you don't know where to start, take a look at a project that interests you, and see if there are any open issues that you might help resolve.
+And feel free to contact the collaborators of that project with any questions/comments/feedback you might have!

 Looking forward,